-H3 Incorporated into H1 above.

-H4

-H5

-H5
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

+Include:

+• 2020 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2019 and June 30, 2020.

+- Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.

+Exclude

+- Students who transferred in. - Money borrowed at other institutions. - Parent loans - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree). - Any aid related to the CARE Act or unique the COVID-19 pandemic. - H4 Provide the number of students in the 2020 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2019 and June 30, 2020.
+Exclude students who transferred into your institution.

 H5.
-Include: 2016 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2015 and June 30, 2016. only loans made to students who borrowed while enrolled at your institution. co-signed loans. nclude and exclude e in order to fill ou t CDS H4 and Exclude: students who transferred in. money borrowed at other institutions. parent loans students who did not graduate or who graduated but no bachelor's o degree rovide the number of students in the 2016 undergrad stitution as first-time students and received a bachel nd June 30, 2016.
-Exclude students who transferred or's degree betwe en July 1, 2015 931 umber and percent of students in class (defined in H4 above) bor rerage (or mean) amount borrowed.
-NOTE: The "Average per-un- esigned to provide better information about student borrowing from purces.
-The numbers, percentages, and averages for each row sh articular row.
-For example, the federal loans average (row b) shou ivate loans average (row e) should only be the cumulative average dergraduate-borrower m federal and nonfede hould be based only o uld only be the cumula cumulative principal teral (institutional, state on the loan source spe an sources, and the porrowed," is a, commercial) cified for the Percent of the class (defined above) who borrowed from the types of loans specified in - Samua/Tuma af Laan specified in the the first column first column Source/Type of Loan a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans. first column 674 (nearest 1%) 72.00% (nearest \$1) \$28,673 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.

+- The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. - The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+666 68.17% \$26,548 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-673 72.00% \$27,711 c) Institutional loan programs.

-e) Private student loans made by a bank or lender.
-55 6.00% \$12,248 --- ---- ------- ---------- --
+656 67.14% \$23,361 С Institutional loan programs.
+D State loan programs.
+E Private student loans made by a bank or lender.
+116 11.87% \$20,310

-Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar amounts for the same academic year checked in item H1.)
+Aid to Undergraduate Degree-seeking Nonresident Aliens

+• Report numbers and dollar amounts for the same academic year checked in item H1